Munich Summer Program Location

 - the English Garden, one of the largest urban parks in the world (larger than New York's Central Park), which offers an astounding variety of attractions, including surfing (on a well-frequented standing wave in a branch of the Isar River) and nude sunbathing

 - the largest concentration of beer gardens in the world (see the English-language Beer Drinker's Guide to Munich

 - and within an hour by car or train, the German Alps, and a number of beautiful Alpine lakes.

 The Munich Tourist Office provides an excellent English-language online guide to the city and its attractions.
 You may find other useful information on the following sites: New in the City; Frommer's; Europe for Visitors; Toytown Munich.
 (Being lawyers, we can't help but add that we do not take any responsibility for the accuracy of the information contained on any particular website).

 Although the program will be conducted entirely in English, to take full advantage of your stay in Munich you should consider learning some basic German (or brushing up on the German you've already learned).
 For a quick, inexpensive course in both language and culture, you might try the book-and-cassette combination "German Survival Guide" by Elizabeth Bingham.

 The Month of June

 May and June are fairly mild in Munich, with an average daily high temperature of 66 degrees Fahrenheit and a low of 47 degrees.
-There can be many rainy and cool days, so pack a jacket and raingear or umbrella.
+There can be many rainy and cool days, so pack a jacket and rain gear or umbrella.
 It seldom gets very hot in June, but rain is to be expected, and the evening temperatures drop to about 58 degrees Fahrenheit.
 June also features several music, theatre, and street festivals.
 The city's open-air food markets and flea markets are also very lively.

 The Munich Intellectual Property Law Center